The Edinburgh Festivals include a great range of shows with LGBT themes

 Edinburgh’s summer festivals offer back-to-back entertainment from June to August, with a fantastic range of art, music, cinema, theatre and much more.
 With hundreds of fantastic events on offer, the exciting programmes always feature a wide range of shows of LGBT interest.
 Download our free Edinburgh Festivals Survival Guide or check the festivals' official websites for more information:

-Glasgow's Pride celebrations usually take place in July and are famed for their great events and buzzing atmosphere, with a great line-up of performances and parties in addition to exhibitions and cultural events.
-Visit the Pride Glasgow website for more information.
+Glasgow's Pride celebrations and are famed for their great events and buzzing atmosphere, with a great line-up of performances and parties in addition to exhibitions and cultural events.
+This year's festivities are due to take place on 22 - 23 August in Glasgow Green; visit the Pride Glasgow website for more information.

 October to November - Glasgay!
 Festival